Impulse measurements enhanced with squeezed readout light: Impact of squeezing

 Once the squeezing strength becomes sufficiently large, Fig.~\ref{fig:optimal_threshold} shows there is a limit to the benefit that can be achieved with squeezing.
 As $r$ approaches the large $Q$ expansion breaks down and the momentum threshold would gradually plateau.
 However, one can fully do the integration of \eqref{eqn:couplingExpansionPSD} and expand in large r instead of large Q, while keeping in mind that the optimal power that reaches the threshold minimum also scales with $e^r$.
 The result indicates that the minimum achievable momentum threshold is

-This sets an intrinsic limit to the sensitivity of these devices using squeezed light strategies that depends on the quality of the mechanical oscillator.\footnote{This behavior is in contrast to the case of systems like LIGO where, in principle, squeezing could reduce the quantum noise arbitrarily.
-This is because their detection band is far above the mechanical resonance. } In this limit, the analytics leading to \eqref{eqn:couplingExpansionPSD} has broken down, as the condition $\sinh \, 2r /Q \ll 1$ is no longer satisfied, leading to $\mathcal{O}(1)$ corrections that give rise to the plateau seen in Fig.~\ref{fig:optimal_threshold}.
-However, for most physical systems of interest, $e^{2r} \ll Q$, and so one still expects to reduce the measurement noise through the use of higher squeezing.
+This sets an intrinsic limit to the sensitivity of these devices using squeezed light strategies that depends on the quality of the mechanical oscillator.
+In this limit, the analytics leading to \eqref{eqn:couplingExpansionPSD} has broken down, as the condition $\sinh \, 2r /Q \ll 1$ is no longer satisfied, leading to $\mathcal{O}(1)$ corrections that give rise to the plateau seen in Fig.~\ref{fig:optimal_threshold}.

+For many physical systems of interest, $e^{2r} \ll Q$, and so one still expects to reduce the measurement noise through the use of higher squeezing.
+The quality factor of free-space, optomechanical set-ups ranges from as low as $7$~\cite{wang2024Mechanical} to as high as $10^{7}$~\cite{hofer2023high}, while the generation of squeezing is limited to 15 dB~\cite{vahlbruch2008observation, vahlbruch2016detection}.
+The upper limit of high-Q mechanics is well within the $e^{2r} \ll Q$ limit, while the lower-Q systems (where $e^{2r} \sim Q$) is in fact limited by additional feedback damping, which must be reduced to take full advantage of squeezing.
+Ultimately, this result implies that any coupling to the environment that leads to damping precludes a perfect measurement of the system.

+The result of Eq. \eqref{eqn:fund_limit} is similar to existing results in the literature~\cite{jaekel1990quantum, braginsky1995quantum,danilishin2012quantum}, in that it is the dissipative part $\gamma$ of the system response that limits the fundamental floor of the measurement noise.
+In interferometric systems, for instance, one can show that noise floor achievable in measuring a free mass with frequency-dependent squeezing is set by the cavity damping rate~\cite{danilishin2012quantum}, and we here have extended this to the free-space measurement of a damped, harmonic oscillator.
+Furthermore, in the context of GW detection, it is known that the dissipative part of the mechanical susceptibility also limits the efficacy of FD squeezing~\cite{jaekel1990quantum}.

+Our result may be compared with the fundamental lower bound on the force PSD set by Heisenberg uncertainty of twice the quantization noise $S_{FF} \geq 2 m \gamma \nu$~\cite{braginsky1995quantum}.
+Both this result and our Eq. \eqref{eqn:fund_limit} are limited by the mechanical dissipation, although we see that frequency-dependent squeezing does not obtain this limit, even for arbitrarily large squeezing.
+Moreover, this may be considered as a specific realization of the limits of waveform estimation found in ~\cite{tsang2011fundamental, miao2017towards}, when applied to our problem of inferring a delta-function force from a continuous sequence of position measurements.